gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 What can we do to estimate **S** then if it constantly changes?
 One solution, and the one I will try to explore is to *model* **S** by making certain assumptions and try to estimate the model from data using statistics.

-The first model I'd like to explore, is modeling the change **S** as a sum of contributions
+The first model I'd like to explore, is expressing **S** as a sum of contributions.
+Wether we recall the card correctly or not, our knowledge improves:

 ```
+# S_c and S_w are constrained to be positive numbers
 S = S_c * n_correct + S_w * n_wrong
 ```

+Note that we use two parameters **S_c** and **S_w** which represent the how much does the knowledge of that card has improved if we recalled the card correctly or incorrectly.

-While this model is certainly unrealistic, I believe it can be useful as a stepping stone before extending it to take into account more factors (such as the card difficulty or previous knowledge).
+While this model is certainly unrealistic, I believe it can be useful as a stepping stone before trying to take into account more factors (such as the card difficulty or pre-existing knowledge).

 ## Building a spaced repetition system

 Once we have a good model for the user memory, how can we build a spaced repetition system?
 This is another quite difficult question.

 Let's assume we have 10 cards that are unknown to the user.
-The objective of the spaced repetition system is to  the user to a point wher e they are able to comfortably recall all the cards.
+The objective of the spaced repetition system is to take the user to a point where he/she is able to comfortably recall all the cards.

 What can we do to facilitate this process?
-The only point of interaction (for the moment) is the choice of which card we will show to the user.
+The only point of interaction between the system and the user (for the moment) is the choice of which card the system will show to the user.

 If we call the "knowledge of all cards" our "reward", we can formulate this problem as: